Frequently asked questions

 I am an international student, and I am on medication, can I get the same medication in the UK?

-It may not always be possible for UK GP/doctors to prescribe the same medication.
-It is strongly recommended that students speak to their current doctor at home to make a plan, well in advance of their move to Durham.
-It may not always be possible to arrange a GP/doctor appointment immediately upon arrival, so students should bring enough medication to last until they can see a GP/doctor in Durham.
+Please be aware it is not always possible for UK doctors to prescribe the same medication you may currently be taking.
+It is strongly recommended that you speak to your current doctor at home to make a plan, well in advance of your move to Durham.
+It may not always be possible to arrange a doctor's appointment immediately upon arrival, so you should bring enough medication to last until you can see a doctor in Durham.
+You can find out more about bringing medication into the UK here: Bringing Medicine in to the UK and further information here on ADHD medication.

 I have ADHD and take medication, can I get the same medication at Durham?